Caroline Overington: Life and career

 Overington's first novel, Ghost Child was released in 2009 to both literary and popular acclaim.
 The book was short-listed for the Davitt Prize for Best Adult Crime Novel.
 Her second novel, I Came To Say Goodbye, was short-listed for Book of the Year and Fiction Book of the Year at the Australian Book Industry Awards in 2010.
 The novel Matilda is Missing, released in 2011, told the tale of a divorce custody case, through the eyes of a court-appointed psychologist.

 In 2014, Overington's book Last Woman Hanged was released, documenting the results of her five-year investigation into the conviction and execution of Louisa Collins in New South Wales in 1889.
 In the book, Overington claims that Collins, who was tried four times for murder, suffered a miscarriage of justice and may well have been innocent.
 Overington linked the trial to Australian colonial history and to the early suffragette movement in Australia.

+In 2017, Rebel Wilson successfully sued Bauer Media for defamation over eight articles, including one written by Overington, published in Woman's Day.
+Originally fined $4.6 million AUD, the Bauer Media company successfully reduced the damages on appeal to around $600,000.

 Her book, Missing William Tyrrell (2020), concerns the real-life case of William Tyrrell, who disappeared from Kendall on the Mid North Coast of New South Wales in 2014.
 Overington has said she wrote the book because "now is not the time to give up" looking for him.
 The book was inspired by a 9-part Australian crime podcast called Nowhere Child she hosted on the Tyrrell case, produced by The Australian, that aired from July to September 2019.

 In 2021, she was appointed literary editor at The Australian newspaper.

+In 2022 Overington hosted three true crime documentaries for the Seven network: The Disappearance of William Tyrrell, Granny Killer: The Unsolved Murders and Murder in the Goldfields.

+She has been a judge of The Vogel award for literature (2019); the Prime Minister's Literary Awards (2023), and The Australian Fiction Prize(2024).

 Personal life

 Overington has homes in Bondi, Australia and Santa Monica, California.
-Her partner is writer Gideon Haigh.